vearch/vearch/docs/APILowLevel.md

 * array : whether the tags for each document is multi-valued, `true` or `false` default is false
 * index : supporting numeric field filter default `false`
 * Vector field params
-    * * format : default not normalized . if you set "normalization", "normal" it will normalized
+    * * format : default not normalized .
+If you set "normalization", "normal" it will be normalized
     * * store_type : "RocksDB" or "Mmap" default "Mmap".For HNSW and FLAT, it can only be run in Mmap mode with fully memory.
 So not setting store_param is a good way to use HSNW and FLAT.
     * * store_param : example {"cache_size":2592}.
 It means you will use so much memory, the excess will be kept to disk.
 When you don't set it, vearch will just use the memory.